LexieData/LexieData.GitHub.io/hr_project.md

 ## Conclusion

 I am happy to have learned and practiced some R skills.

-From this data, I answered three questions: which schools are struggling the most, how does class size effect college admission, and what are the top math schools in the state.
-My Tableau dashboard showed the names of the 10 schools that received a 100% graduation rate and those that had the lowest graduation rate, the higher the class size the more likely a student is to graduate, and a list of the 4 elementary schools that met the passing threshold for 4th grade math.

-This project was my first to use data in Tableau and create a dashboard.
-If you would like to hear me summarize this project, you can find my Loom video  <a href="https://www.loom.com/share/6573c3b7baf64ee2a45619b407ed0c16?sid=f42bb273-2565-4327-b59a-63999b5964fc">here</a>.
+Working with human resources data was new to me too.
 If you have any questions or would like to connect, please reach out to me on <a href="https://www.linkedin.com/in/lexie-langella/">LinkedIn</a>.